Cooking Gorgeous

 In a saucepan, place the Salep powder and mix a small amount of cold whole milk with it until it forms a smooth paste to prevent clumps.

 Slowly pour the rest of the cold milk into the Salep paste while stirring continuously.
+Keep going until the mixture is completely smooth.

-salep is thickened and ready to serve
+Salep thickened and ready to serve.

 Pour the hot Salep drink into cups or mugs.
 Sprinkle ground cinnamon on top for added flavor and decoration.

-Top Tips From the Chef
+Recipe Tips From the Chef

 • If possible, opt for authentic Salep powder from reliable sources.
 An authentic Salep recipe requires pure Salep powder, which gives the hot milk drink its creamy texture.